dylanmason/Weather-Page/README.md

 # How to run locally

-1) Clone this repo into a local directory on your machine
+1) Clone this repo into a local directory on your machine, you'll need to replace KEY in App.js with your api key from OpenWeatherMap API
 2) Make sure you have expo installed on your machine (if not, go to https://docs.expo.dev/get-started/installation/ for instructions)